BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Long-bladed Spear** `ACTIVE`

-Can be a [spear][Spear] or a [two-handed weapon][Two-handed Weapon].
+This weapon can either be used as a [spear][Spear] or a [two-handed weapon][Two-handed Weapon].

 - **Imposing Presence** `PASSIVE`

-Whilst mounted on the Royal War Mumak, the first time each turn an enemy model declares a [Heroic move][Heroic Move] within 12", roll a D6.
-On a 4+, the action is cancelled and the Might point is lost.
-Measure the 12" range from the base of the Mumak.
+Whilst atop his Royal War Mûmak, the first time each turn an enemy model within 12" of the Mûmak War Leader declares a [Heroic Move][Heroic Move], roll a D6.
+On a 4+, the [Heroic Move][Heroic Move] is cancelled and the Might Point spent is lost.
+Measure this range from the base of the Royal War Mûmak.

 - **High King of the South** `PASSIVE`

-The Mumak War Leader's [Stand Fast] is 12", and his warband may deploy within 12" of him rather than 6", and may be deployed outside of the Howdah.
-Measure the 12" range from the base of the Mumak.
+The range of the Mûmak War Leader's [Stand Fast] is 12" rather than 6".
+Additionally, models in the Mûmak War Leader's Warband can be deployed within 12" rather than 6" - even outside the Howdah if they wish.
+Measure this range from the base of the Royal War Mûmak.

 ---